tenorok/atom-bem-levels/README.md

 ### targetTechs

-Sets the technologies of files for searching.
+Sets target technologies of files for searching.

 In fact it is regexp for match extensions (`js`, `bemhtml.js`, etc) of files.